 - More than 50% of the mileage for the year is used as a business expense for Federal Income Tax purposes or reimbursed by an employer

 - More than 50% of the depreciation associated with the vehicle is deducted as a business expense for Federal Income Tax

 - The cost of the vehicle is expended pursuant to Section 179 of the Internal Revenue Service Code

 - The vehicle is leased by an individual and the leasing company pays the tax without reimbursement from the employer

-Change in OwnershipYou must notify the DMV and the Commissioner of Revenue Office that you have sold, traded, or disposed of your vehicle, trailer, motorcycle, mobile home, etc. Our office verifies changes of ownership with DMV and the information DMV provides to us is used to correct our files in a timely manner.
-This action on your part helps us to keep our records up to date.
+Change in OwnershipYou must notify the DMV and the Commissioner of the Revenue Office that you have sold, traded, or disposed of your vehicle, trailer, motorcycle, mobile home, etc.

 It is also important to notify Inland Game and Fisheries if you have sold your boat.
 We verify information from that agency as well.